COHS Student FAQs

-If space and scholarship funding are available you can start any time of the year.
-A prerequisite course is required before you can enroll in the full Career Online High School (COHS) program.
-After you successfully complete the two-week prerequisite course and an in-person interview, San José Public Library may award you a free scholarship valued at $1,100 to continue in the program.
+If you successfully complete the selection process above, San José Public Library may award you a free scholarship valued at $1,100 to continue in the program.
 At that time, a library representative will speak with you about your commitment and provide you with all of the information you need to get started.

 How long will it take me to complete the program?

 Depending on whether you have high school credits, how many credits transfer, and how much time you spend in the program each week, you can earn your high school diploma in as little as five months.
 You will be given no more than 18 months to complete the program.
-Most people will spend from seven to 18 months in the program.
+On average people who stay on pace complete the program in about 12 months.

 How much does it cost?